sargraph/sargraph.github.io/README.md

 This tool can plot the charts for single day input as well as multiple days input to a server.

 + Export Charts
 This tool allows you to generate and download charts.
 This feature is not available in this standalone version.
-Please use the online version in the website (https://sarchart.dotsuresh.com).
+Please use the online version in the [website](https://sarchart.dotsuresh.com).

 ### How to use the tool